chandankumar994/DevOps-Mastery/DevOps_Role_Interview_Q-A.md

 rm -rf <dir-path>
 ```
 #### Question-7: What is `grep` command, and how to use it ?
-Ans: `grep` stands for Global Regular Expression Print, basically we use 'grep' command to perform operation in Linux.
+Ans: `grep` stands for Global Regular Expression Print, basically we use `grep` command to perform search operation in Linux.
 Example:
 ```
 # Below is the command to search those lines which contains ERROR.